andycandy-de/SimpleAndroidBridge/README.md

 })
 ```

-To pass more than one argument to a function you can create a data class.
+To pass multiple arguments to a function, consider creating a data class.

-There are also function which can pass a result to the Android layer.
-Just use the class
-JSFunctionWithPromise or JSFunctionWithPromiseAndArg.
+For functions that need to return a result to the Android layer, you can use either `JSFunctionWithPromise` for functions without arguments or `JSFunctionWithPromiseAndArg` for functions that accept an argument.

 ```kotlin
 // Kotlin